cookies-xor-cream/HugoTest/content/posts/poetry/wip/mirrors_are_the_scariest_things.md

 ---
 tags: ['TODO']
-title: 'Mirrors Are The Scariest Things'
+title: "Mirrors Are The Scariest Things"
 date: 2023-10-02
 ---